AZE38/2DFFT_Janus_Galactic_Toy_Simulation/README.md

 we can Read from another Simulation test :
 "Anyway, F.Lhandseat adjusted the conditions empirically and found that the things looked good when the characteristic rotation velocity (the maximum value) was   about ten times smaller than the mean thermal in the cluster (positive mass sub-system)"

-They start from steady state without rotation , and add some circular velocity according to " r * cp.exp(-r / R0) " expression and the condition of smaller characteristic rotation velocity that dispersion when assigning curve like J.Petit - F.Lhanseat like
+They start from steady state without rotation , and add some circular velocity according to " r * cp.exp(-r / R0) " expression and the condition of smaller characteristic rotation velocity

 but here in this simulation , its possible to find some steady state solution with some large radius anisotropic with good value of dispersion but when assigning the profil of circular velocity of J.Petit - F.Lhanseat to the cluster with different value of peak characteristics , we cant find same spiral solution like in their simulation.